Contrasting Tutor Perini (NYSE:TPC) & Sports Field (OTCMKTS:SFHI)

-Tutor Perini (NYSE:TPC) and Sports Field (OTCMKTS:SFHI) are both small-cap construction companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their risk, earnings, valuation, institutional ownership, dividends, analyst recommendations and profitability.
+Tutor Perini (NYSE:TPC) and Sports Field (OTCMKTS:SFHI) are both small-cap construction companies, but which is the superior business?
+We will compare the two businesses based on the strength of their institutional ownership, valuation, earnings, profitability, analyst recommendations, dividends and risk.

+69.2% of Tutor Perini shares are held by institutional investors.
+22.2% of Tutor Perini shares are held by company insiders.
+Comparatively, 6.9% of Sports Field shares are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

-This is a breakdown of current ratings for Tutor Perini and Sports Field, as provided by MarketBeat.
+This is a breakdown of recent recommendations and price targets for Tutor Perini and Sports Field, as provided by MarketBeat.

 |Sell Ratings